Two hands holding a small vial or bottle, with one hand having visible tattoos, in a cozy indoor setting.

 • Time for the body to respond and reorganize

 Progress is often gradual and cumulative.
-This approach favors durability over speed.
+This approach favors durability over speed- but it’s often a fascinating, enlightening, and even enjoyable process.

 Common Concerns and Honest Answers